Stellarend/Tower-of-Fantasy-Guide/README.md

 1. Team Requirements

     If you play with other people, consider chosing a role that compliments their playstyle.
-In most MMORPGs a team of 4 DPS might technically be the best for clearing efficiency, but unless you're a whale and have the best gear, it's likely that your party will wipe many times for harder content.
+In most MMORPGs a team of 4 DPS might technically be the best for clearing efficiency, but unless you're a whale and have the best gear, it's likely that your party will wipe many times in harder content.
 Playing supports or tanks might give your party a higher chance of success.

 1. Resonance